de-stops/vrm-stops/README.md

-# vrt-stops
+# vrm-stops

-This is a simple script to download all [VRM](http://www.vrminfo.de/) stops as [GTFS-compatible CSV](https://developers.google.com/transit/gtfs/reference/stops-file).
+This is a simple script to download all [VRM](http://www.vrminfo.de) stops as [GTFS-compatible CSV](https://developers.google.com/transit/gtfs/reference/stops-file).

 The script uses the following endpoint: